nycpivot/pcf-workshop-dotnet/labs/pcf-workshop-dotnet-core-lab04-before/README.md

 		1) appsettings.staging.json
 		2) appsettings.production.json

-3. Note the ConnectionString key set to the environment by the name of the file.
+3. Note the ConnectionString key set to the environment by the file of the same name.
 4. Uncomment the code in the BuildWebHost function in Program.js.

 		WebHost.CreateDefaultBuilder(args)